-In this paper we mirror the framework of generalised (non-)linear models to define the family of generalised Age-Period-Cohort stochastic mortality models which encompasses the vast majority of stochastic mortality projection models proposed to date, including the well-known Lee-Carter and Cairns-Blake-Dowd models.
-We also introduce the R package StMoMo which exploits the unifying framework of the generalised Age-Period-Cohort family to provide tools for fitting stochastic mortality models, assessing their goodness of fit and performing mortality projections.
+In this paper we mirror the framework of generalized (non-)linear models to define the family of generalized age-period-cohort stochastic mortality models which encompasses the vast majority of stochastic mortality projection models proposed to date, including the well-known Lee-Carter and Cairns-Blake-Dowd models.
+We also introduce the R package StMoMo which exploits the unifying framework of the generalized age-period-cohort family to provide tools for fitting stochastic mortality models, assessing their goodness of fit and performing mortality projections.
 We illustrate some of the capabilities of the package by performing a comparison of several stochastic mortality models applied to the England and Wales population.

-Keywords: Mortality modelling; mortality forecasting; generalised linear models; generalised non-linear models
+Keywords: mortality modeling; mortality forecasting; age-period-cohort; generalized non-linear models.